 The next day when William was then created Prince of Wales, that became the senior title held in his own right, and he and Catherine are styled His/Her Royal Highness The Prince/Princess of Wales.

-However, despite being a Princess of the United Kingdom as the wife of a British Prince a wife is not to be called Princess in front of her first name.
+However, despite being a Princess of the United Kingdom as the wife of a British Prince, a wife is not to be called Princess in front of her first name.
 That privilege is for members who are Prince/Princess of the Blood.
-In other words those born into the Royal Family.
+In other words, those born into the Royal Family who are a Princess of the United Kingdom from birth.

 If William, or his brother Harry, had not been elevated to a peerage title then thier wives would have gone by thier husband’s first names.
-In this case, Princess William and Princess Harry.
-Remember the wife of a British Prince she is addressed by the feminine version of the husband’s most senior title on his behalf.
+In this case, Princess William and Princess Harry respectively.
+Remember the wife of a British Prince is addressed by the feminine version of the husband’s most senior title on his behalf.

 There is also the case when a princess of blood royal marries a British prince.
 She also becomes a princess by marriage and will be addressed in the same way; an example of this situation was the late Princess Alexandra, Duchess of Fife: when she married the cousin of her mother, Prince Arthur of Connaught, she became Princess Arthur of Connaught, Duchess of Fife.